Rayleigh-Plateau instability of an elasto-viscoplastic filament: Linear stability

 To leading order in the long-wave limit ($k\to0$), the threshold in \eqref{LSAcritW} is that same as that derived by Mora et al. \cite{mora2010capillarity} for the linear instability of an elastic cylinder towards perturbations with arbitrary aspect ratio.
 Their threshold actually reduces to $\mW > (6+ k^2)/(1-k^2)+O(k^4)$, with the discrepancy in the $O(k^2)$ terms originating from our long-wave approximation.

+The dispersion relation \eqref{dispo} is illustrated for a range of parameter values in figure \ref{fig:dispr}.
+As long as $\mW>\mW_c$, the growth rate is maximized at a finite value of $k$ that depends on the parameters $(\mW,\mR,\bet)$.
+The most unstable wavenumber is $O(\mR^{1/2})$ for $\mR\ll1$.
+When computing nonlinear solutions to the evolution equations in the following sections, we choose, for simplicity, a domain length of $\mL = 20$.
+The minimum wavenumber is then $k = \pi/10$, which does not therefore correspond to the most unstable linear perturbation for all our parameter settings, although it is largely comparable.

 If $\mJ=0$ and the fluid has no yield stress, the linear stability character outined above changes somewhat: because we must now take $Y=1$ in the constitutive equations (\ref{modeqs}c,d), the dispersion relation features an addition term $3k^2/[\mW(s+1)]$ on the right-hand side of \eqref{dispo}.
 The condition for linear instability in \eqref{LSAcritW} then becomes replaced by the simpler condition $1-k^2 > 0$.
 That is, instability arises for $2\pi < \mL$, or provided only that the thread is sufficiently long, as in the Newtonian version of the problem ({\it cf.} \cite{goldin69}).
+The maximum growth rate is also always attained at $k = 1/\sqrt{2}$ for $\mJ=\mR=0$, unlike the $\mJ>0$ case discussed above, which requires inertia for the most unstable mode to have finite wavelength (see figure \ref{fig:dispr}b).